Mentoring Resources

 Rising Mentor Awards

-The MGH Center for Faculty Development has created the Rising Mentor Awards to recognize MGH faculty members at the Instructor through Assistant Professor rank with less than ten years of mentoring experience as faculty.
+The MGH Center for Faculty Development has created the Rising Mentor Award in 2021 to recognize MGH faculty members at the Instructor through Assistant Professor rank who have developed noteworthy expertise in mentoring since they were appointed faculty but who have not yet reached the senior status that the CFD Potts Mentoring Award recognizes.

-This $1,000 award will be given to two faculty members, one clinical and one research, from any MGH department who have contributed to the success of junior faculty members and trainees and demonstrated excellence in a number of ways including:
+This $1,000 award will be given to two faculty members, from any MGH department who have contributed to the success of junior faculty members and trainees and demonstrated excellence in several ways including:

 • Having a positive impact on the careers of junior faculty